 5.)
 Read and agree to this disclosure.
 Click “Next.”

-The fact that Progressive doesn’t underwrite its own policies means that claims will be handled by a third party.
+The fact that Progressive does not underwrite its own policies means that claims will be handled by a third party.
 As a result, the experience can vary from customer to customer.

 However, when looking at the quote process and pricing, Progressive is attractive.
 You can easily provide your information online and receive a quote within minutes.
 And if you have an auto insurance policy with Progressive, you can get a 5% discount by bundling it with property insurance.

 When it comes to the coverage, Progressive’s standard renters and home insurance coverages include all the basics.
-The add-ons are great, too.
-It advertises policies that guard against inflation, which not all insurers provide.
+Likewise, the add-ons are great, too.
+Most noteworthy, the company advertises policies that guard against inflation, which not all insurers provide.

-Beyond that, there’s personal article floaters, credit card and identity theft protection, and money and securities protection.
+Beyond that, there’s personal article floaters, credit card and identity theft, money, and securities protection.
 All of this adds up to a comprehensive solution.